tvh0021/aweSOM/README.md

 ## 2. Basic Usage - SOM

-Here are the basic steps to initialize a lattice and train the SOM to classify the Iris dataset
+Here are the basic steps to initialize a lattice and train the SOM to classify the Iris dataset.

+The full Jupyter notebook can be found [here](examples/iris/iris.ipynb).

 ```python
 import numpy as np